Senán mac Geirrcinn: Life

 Only men were allowed on Scattery Island while Senan was there, and legend has it that when his sister, St Conainne died, she willed it that she would be buried near Senan.
 To stay true to his own edicts, Senan waited until low tide to bury her in the inter-tidal zone, which was not officially the "island", thus fulfilling his sister's wish, while not breaking his own rules.
-This legend seems to have been wrongly associated with Conainne as it is identical to that of the more famous St. Cainnear or Cannera of Bantry who was mentioned in the latin life of St. Senan.
-Her feast is 28 January.
-It is very unlikely though not impossible that Conainne and Cainnear were actually the same person.
+This legend seems to have been wrongly associated with Conainne as it is identical to that of the more famous St. Cainnear or Cannera of Bantry who was mentioned in the Latin life of St. Senan.
+It is very unlikely, though not impossible, that Conainne and Cainnear were actually the same person.
 A similar story has been associated with another obscure female saint named Ibie or Imy of Killimer.
 Perhaps these three female saints were all refused access to Scattery Island at some point by St. Senan but it is more probable that Cainnear's story has been misappropriated.

-Senan is said to have died on March 8, 544.
+Senan is said to have died on 8 March 544.
 He is buried on Scattery Island, probably in Temple Senan.